 The Deceased’s Child

-Queensland enables the child of a deceased person to contest the will and seek further provision.
+Queensland law enables the child of a deceased person to contest the will and make a claim.
 The child is not limited to biological children, but includes all of the following:

-A deceased person’s children within the above categories are eligible to seek further provision from their estate.
-However, the parent-child relationship alone does not mean that a claim will be successful.
+While a child of the deceased person is eligible to make a claim from the estate, the parent-child relationship alone does not mean that a claim will be successful.

-When it comes to who can contest a will in QLD, our estate litigation lawyers will consider all relevant factors in considering and advising you on the merits of your potential family provision claim.
+Speak to our QLD estate litigation lawyers who will consider all relevant factors, in considering and advising you on the merits of your potential family provision claim.

 The Deceased’s Dependant

-The Succession Act 1981 (Qld) also permits a “dependant” of the deceased person to seek further provision from the estate.
+The Succession Act 1981 (Qld) also permits a “dependant” of the deceased person to make a claim from the estate.
 To be a dependant, the claimant must be: